elyxlz/nexus/job_spec.md

 1. When `nexus` is run:
    - Check if 'nexus' screen session exists
      - If not: Create new session and start service
-     - If exists: Show status view
+     - If exists: Show status snapshot
    - On first run, create ~/.nexus directory structure
    - Initialize empty jobs.txt if not present
    - Start service in screen session showing service logs